ravendb/docs/Documentation/5.2/Raven.Documentation.Pages/server/storage/documents-compression.markdown

 {NOTE: }

-* The **Documents Compression** feature uses the Zstd compression algorithm to continuously create a more efficient data model with better compression ratios.
+* The **Documents Compression** feature uses the Zstd compression algorithm to continuously create a more efficient data model with [constantly improving compression ratios](../../server/storage/documents-compression#overview).

 * RavendDB will compress documents in selected collections or in all collections when storing those documents.
   The compression will be applied to: